My Funded Futures Rules: Rapid, Builder, Flex & Pro

 The drawdown rule is the single most common reason accounts fail at MFF.
 Getting this wrong once ends your evaluation or funded account instantly.

-EOD trailing drawdown (Flex and Pro)
+EOD trailing drawdown (Builder, Flex, and Pro)

 In practice, "end of day" means your drawdown floor updates based on where your account closes each session, not where it peaked intraday.
 So if your equity swings up $1,000 during the day but you close flat, the floor doesn't move.
 That gives you room to let trades work without the drawdown tightening against you mid-session.